bronsonavila/hsba-membership-data/README.md

-# HSBA Directory
+# HSBA Membership Data

-A Node application for processing data from the Hawaii State Bar Association's [Membership Directory](https://hsba.org/HSBA/Membership_Directory.aspx).
+A Node application for processing membership data from the Hawaii State Bar Association's [Membership Directory](https://hsba.org/HSBA/Membership_Directory.aspx).

 The [full membership data](https://raw.githubusercontent.com/bronsonavila/hsba-directory/master/data/members-full.json) in this repository is current as of July 10, 2020.

-- **WARNING**: The file size is large (5.3MB) and may take a minute (or more) for loading to complete.
+- **WARNING**: The file size is large (4.5MB) and may take a minute (or more) for loading to complete.

 ## Installation